techstackmedia/react-front-to-back/README.md

-# React Concepts and Projects
+# Dynamic Values and Lists in JSX

 ## Table of Contents